marcelothomaz/micro-auth/README.md

 $ openssl rsa -in jwtRS256.key -pubout -outform PEM -out jwtRS256.key.pub
 ```

-If you add a passphrase, you will have to add a `passphrase` key in config.js as aprt of the `private` key, please check https://github.com/fastify/fastify-jwt#fastify-jwt-1.
+If you add a passphrase, you will have to add a `passphrase` key in config.js as part of the `private` key, please check https://github.com/fastify/fastify-jwt#fastify-jwt-1.

 ## API Routes